angulardart/angular/doc/advanced/on-push.md

 ## Sharing state

-**BAD**:
+OnPush imposes some restrictions on shared state to ensure that changes can propagate between components.
+Patterns that work with Default components may not work with OnPush components.
+Following these guidelines when sharing state between OnPush components is advised.

-Avoid deeply mutable state that can be changed externally without notice.
+BEST PRACTICE: Avoid deeply mutable state that can be changed without notice.

+WARNING: Tear-offs and anonymous functions that close over mutable state *are* deeply mutable state.

+This component won't update when the `label` property is mutated by another component because inputs are change detected by identity.
+This is an example of a pattern that works fine for Default components, but not for OnPush components.

 ```dart {.bad}
 class MutableModel {